nantli/goodcommit/README.md

 # You're gonna like this commit, he's all right.
-He's a commit
+He's a goodcommit

 Welcome to `goodcommit` - a customizable commit message generator that ensures your commit messages follow best practices and are consistent across your projects.